Venture Philly Group | Philadelphia Realtors

 Inside 5 Unique Philly Homes on the Market Today

-We can't say this enough — Philadelphia’s real estate market is full of character, charm, and opportunity.
-And we’re not just saying that because we’re a local real estate team.
+We can’t say this enough — Philadelphia’s real estate market is full of character, charm, and opportunity.
+And we’re not just saying that because we’re a Philadelphia local realtors.
 As professionals, we keep an eye on markets across the country to spot trends and make smart comparisons.
 But we’re also people just like you — the kind who open Zillow every time we pass a beautiful home or wonder, “What would it cost to live here?”

 And we’re telling you: Philadelphia is the place to be.

-Here, you don’t need royal roots to live in a historic home.
+You don’t need royal roots to own a historic home in Philadelphia.
 For the price of a NYC apartment or a DC rowhome, you could own a true masterpiece — a home with history and soul that you can pass down to future generations.

 In this article, we’re featuring 5 rare and unique homes for sale in Philadelphia.
 Even if you’re not currently house hunting — or prefer modern spaces — take a moment to appreciate the architecture, design, and stories behind these one-of-a-kind properties.